sshelll/CmdTab/README.md

 > An alternative for MacOS Cmd+Tab

-A modern, customizable application switcher for macOS that enhances the default Cmd+Tab experience with a sleek interface and powerful search capabilities.
+A modern, customizable(in the future) application switcher for macOS that enhances the default Cmd+Tab experience with a sleek interface and powerful search capabilities.

 ## Demo